adaltas/node-nikita/src/db/database/exists.coffee.md

       throw Error 'Missing option: "admin_password"' if options.admin_username and not options.admin_password throw Error 'Missing option: "password"' if options.username and not options.password
       # Deprecation
-      if options.engine is 'postgresql'
+      if options.engine is 'postgres'
-        console.log 'Depracated Value: options "postgres" is deprecated in favor of "postgresql"' options.engine = 'postgresql'
+        console.log 'Deprecated Value: options "postgres" is deprecated in favor of "postgresql"' options.engine = 'postgresql'
       # Defines and check the engine type
       options.engine = options.engine.toLowerCase()